ARTICLES | CONTENT CREATION

 Because I fell into the trap that I had to publish something every day, I found myself in overdrive and suddenly, reality kicked in.
 And it wasn't pretty.

-Think about this for a moment: if you are "supposed" to post something new every day because some blog guru told you that that's the way it's supposed to be, or because you heard it from a friend of a friend's next door neighbour's plumber who "knows a guy" and you fail to carry out your due diligence, if you don’t think about the enormity of the task before you, new content every day means 365 pieces of content a year and man alive: THAT'S A LOTTA WORK!
+Think about this for a moment: if you are "supposed" to post something new every day because some blog guru told you that that's the way it's supposed to be, or because you heard it from someone who "knows a guy" and you fail to carry out your due diligence, the enormity of the task means creating 365 pieces of content a year which is A LOT OF WORK!

 At 500 words per post, that’s 182,500 words of text a year, or roughly three, 200-word business books.

 For most people, that’s more than they’ll read in five years let alone how much they can write in twelve months.